Forza Motorsport 5: Development

-The game ships with 200 cars from over 50 manufacturers and 17 circuits including Spa, Bathurst, Yas Marina, and Circuit de la Sarthe.
+The game ships with 200 cars from over 50 manufacturers and 17 circuits, including Spa, Bathurst, Yas Marina, and Circuit de la Sarthe.
 There are monthly car packs, including 10 cars each available to buy as downloadable content (DLC) for the first 8 months after the game's launch.
 The possibility of tracks, such as Nürburgring, being available to purchase as DLC after the game's launch was considered, but instead Turn 10 Studios has released new tracks as free content for users, including Road America in February 2014, Long Beach in April 2014 and the Nürburgring in June 2014.
 Silverstone Circuit and the fictional Bernese Alps racetrack, based on the Swiss Alps, were carried over from Forza Motorsport 4.

 The sound design team used FMOD Studio to try new techniques for the game.
 The car audio model accepted inputs such as throttle position, engine load, boost pressure, gear selection, clutch position, and RPM (independent for engine, turbo, supercharger, and transmission).
 The team hired Skywalker Sound to create an action movie soundscape based on a lap of the Bernese Alps track in Forza Motorsport 4, and as a result tailored the game audio for player engagement versus passive movie watching.

 At E3 2013, first-hand gameplay, new features, and cars in "Forza Vista" mode were shown.
 Also at the event, it was revealed that for the first time in the game's history there would be open-wheel cars including the Dallara DW12 IndyCar and Formula One cars, including the McLaren M23 driven by James Hunt and the Ferrari 312T2 driven by Niki Lauda in the 1976 Formula One season.
 The Lotus E21 driven by Kimi Räikkönen and Romain Grosjean in the 2013 Formula One Season was also revealed on November 5.

 Soundtrack

-Lance Hayes, the award winning composer who had composed the previous two Motorsport installments, had returned to compose his final Forza soundtrack alongside English composer, John Broomhall.
-In contrast to its predecessors, there are no licensed songs from popular artists that play while racing, instead substituting them for the original score by Lance and John.
+Lance Hayes, the award-winning composer who had composed the previous two Motorsport installments, had returned to compose his final Forza soundtrack alongside English composer John Broomhall.
+In contrast to its predecessors, there are no licensed songs from popular artists that play while racing, but instead an original score by Hayes and Broomhall.
 Also, in contrast with Forza Motorsport 4 and Forza Motorsport 3, the score features an emphasis on orchestration and percussion, in addition to the ambient electronica sound established in previous entries.
 The soundtrack was released alongside the game itself on November 22, 2013, exclusively as a digital download.